epistemetrica/udacity-blog-post-project/README.md

 How can sellers maximize profits?
 How can buyers maximize the value they receive for their dollar?
 To answer these fundamental questions, we need to examine the following:
 - What factors influence price?
+    - How do neighborhoods influence price?
+    - What effect does host type have on prices?
 - How likely (and how often) is a listing to sell at the asking price?

 #### Data Understanding